tbidne/time-conv/README.md

 2. Converting a "time string" from one timezone to another:

     ````
-    $ time-conv -t -s america/new_york 18:30
+    $ time-conv --date today -s america/new_york 18:30
     Sat, 18 Jun 2022 11:30:00 NZST

-    # -t means "today's date" as determined by the source
+    # --date today means "today's date" as determined by the source
     # -s sets the "source" timezone
     # no dest means we convert to local time
     # i.e. 6:30 pm in New York on its current day (17 Jun 2022) will be 11:30 am NZST (18 Jun 2022)